hark130/keen-risk/slides_raw/RF-05_03-Digital_Modulation.rst

 	Seemingly, not part of the objective: AM, FM, and PM are the major families.
 	Some derivative forms of modulation include more than one.
 E.g., QAM.
-	Quadrature Amplitude Modulation (QAM) - Information encoded in both amplitude and phase
+	Quadrature Amplitude Modulation (QAM) - Information encoded in both amplitude and phase However, there are forms of modulation that don't necessarily fall into AM, FM, or PM.
+	E.g., the pulse modulation family: PAM (Pulse Amplitude Modulation), PWM (Pulse Width Modulation), PPM (Pulse Position Modulation).

 ----